Skip to main content

 • Could you do your shopping by phone or online and have it delivered to you?

-• Do you make an effort to sit less and move often throughout the day?
+• Do you try to sit less and move often throughout the day?

 • How do you stand when loading and unloading the car with shopping?
 Can you stand front-on and hold items close to your chest?
 Do you bend your knees when lifting?

-• Do you keep your keys, wallet and bag in the same place at home so that you always know where they are?
-Could you designate a spot by the door with a basket to keep them all together?
+• Do you keep your keys, wallet, and bag in the same place at home so that you always know where they are?
+If not, could you assign a spot by the door with a basket to keep them all together?

 Plan

-Plan to shop outside peak times so that the shops aren’t as busy and it doesn’t take as long.
+Avoid shopping during peak hours so you won't have to wait as long, and the shops won't be as crowded.
 Shop in familiar stores to reduce walking and the time it takes to find what you’re looking for.
-Take reusable shopping bags with long straps as they’re easier to carry over your shoulder.
+Take reusable shopping bags with long straps, as they’re easier to carry over your shoulder.

 Prepare